ValentijnCamielCloo/CoreKnapenGit/README.md

 ## Workflow Overview

 This project is organized into four main tasks, each contributing to the final data processing and result generation.
-The workflow handles scan data, data modeling, robotic analysis, and result visualization, as shown above.
+The workflow handles Robotic Control, Sensor data acquisition, data modeling, and result visualization, as shown above.

 ---